mrityunjaykumar9/Course_file_generator/README.md

 ## Features

-This Metadata Extraction Tool supports a wide range of file types, including but not limited to:
+This Course file Generator Tool has following features :

 - ### User Friendly
   It is easy to use and understand for the average user, without requiring any specialized technical knowledge or training.